 Our Current Church

-Our parish now includes a Community Center with the staff offices, Holy Family Hall, and Holy Family Chapel, which were built in 2009.
+Our parish now includes a Community Center with the Parish Office, Holy Family Hall, and Holy Family Chapel, which were built in 2009.
 The old school building is now our Education Center and was recently renovated to have 12 classrooms, as well as updated heating, cooling, and plumbing.
 Annual events include our Parish Benefit Dinner in January, Lenten Fish Frys, Church Picnic in August, and Helping Hands Hustle in October.
 We celebrated our 150th Anniversary in 2009.

 If you would like to learn more about the history of our parish, please pick up a copy of St. Joseph’s Red Brick Church by Lorraine Wagenbach.